June 1969 Radio-Electronics

 The JFET's listed in last month's Table I are inexpensive because their parameters

-from 0.2 to 1.0 mA; the bias you end up using may differ from mine.
+anywhere from 0.2 to 1.0 mA; the bias you end up using may differ from mine.
 I found

-0.5 volt a safe compromise, and at this bias value my D1102 drew about 100 μA of drain-source
+0.5 volt a safe compromise, and at this bias value my D1102 drew about 100 μA

-you must insert a volume control in the gate circuit or you'll overdrive Q2.
+but you must insert a volume control in the gate circuit or you'll overdrive Q2.

 More than about 70 mV rms into the gate circuit causes clipping in the output.
 The

 pot also allows you to increase or decrease gain to compensate for different microphones